markqvist/Sideband/README.md

 pipx install sbapp

 # Or, if you intend to run Sideband in headless
-# daemon mode, you can also install it without
+# daemon or console mode, you can also install
-# any of the normal UI dependencies:
+# it without any of the normal UI dependencies:
 pip install sbapp --no-dependencies

 # In the case of using --no-dependencies, you
 # will still need to manually install the RNS
 # and LXMF dependencies:
 pip install rns lxmf

+# Dependencies can vary slightly on older OS
+# versions, due to different package names.

 # Install Sideband on Debian 11 and derivatives:
 sudo apt install python3-pip python3-pyaudio python3-dev build-essential libopusfile0 portaudio19-dev codec2 xclip xsel